Mumbai Trans Harbour Link: Overview

 In the 1990s, keeping the future of the Mumbai Metropolitan Region in mind, the Mumbai Metropolitan Region Development Authority (MMRDA) began studies on how to decongest the rising traffic and congestion in Mumbai, and accidents and mishaps as their direct consequences.
 There are currently six bridges connecting Mumbai and Navi Mumbai across the Thane Creek, but they are too narrow and outdated to handle future traffic.
 As a result, all of them are constrained and are carrying traffic beyond their limits, also increasing the commute time between the two cities.
-So, the MMRDA planned to build a comprehensive link between the two cities so to handle more traffic and make travel more easier, faster, safer, and hassle-free.
+So, the MMRDA planned to build a comprehensive link between the two cities so as to handle more traffic and make travel easier, faster, safer, and hassle-free.
 The proposal was sent to the Government of Maharashtra for consideration in 2012.
 In 2015, the project was approved by the Government of India and the Ministry of Road Transport and Highways (MoRTH).
 Hence, the foundation stone for the construction of the project was laid by Prime Minister Narendra Modi on 24 December 2016.
 Initially, it was expected to be completed by 2021.
-Then, the MMRDA awarded contracts for the project in November 2017, and construction began in April 2018, which was scheduled to be completed within 4.5 years by 2022.
+Then, the MMRDA awarded contracts for the project in November 2017, and construction began in April 2018, which was scheduled to be completed within 4.5 years, by 2022.
 However, the construction was delayed by around 8 months due to the COVID-19 pandemic, and was expected to be completed by August 2023, then again by December 2023.
-The construction was finally completed in December 2023, and was inaugurated by Prime Minister Narendra Modi on 12 January 2024.
+The construction was finally completed in December 2023 and was inaugurated by Prime Minister Narendra Modi on 12 January 2024.